 Most people who own EVs will usually charge their vehicle at home through the night.

 If you need to charge your vehicle elsewhere, there are charging stations located across PEI.
 Some of these stations are located at public spaces while others are at businesses.
-Through the Natural Resource Canada’s Electric Vehicle and Alternative Fuel Infrastructure Deployment Initiative, there will be six level 3 (fast charging) stations installed across PEI.
-These stations will be located in:
+Through the Natural Resource Canada’s Electric Vehicle and Alternative Fuel Infrastructure Deployment Initiative, six level 3 (fast charging) stations were installed across PEI.
+These stations are located in:

 - Wood Islands